Qumulo/snmp-agent-app/README.md

     snmp_trap_receiver: '10.0.0.11'

+** NOTE ** that credentials used for accessing the Qumulo cluster via API are determined by two environment variables that snmp_agent expects to find on start:

+SNMP_AGENT_REST_USER
+SNMP_AGENT_REST_PWD

+If these environment variables are not defined/found at startup, snmp_agent will use 'admin'/'admin' for credentials.

 ### 5. Testing the Agent

 After configuring snmp_agent per above, I test the agent in the following way (there are certainly other ways, but